jonathanlocke/jonathanlocke.github.io/unpublished/resources.md

 ### KivaKit resources &nbsp; <img src="https://state-of-the-art.org/graphics/water/water-32.png" srcset="https://state-of-the-art.org/graphics/water/water-32-2x.png 2x" style="vertical-align:baseline"/>

-A resource is a stream of data that can be opened and then read from or written to.
+A resource is a stream of data that can be opened, and then read from or written to.
 Examples of resources include:

 * Files
 * Sockets
 * Zip or JAR file entries
 * S3 objects
+* Package resources
 * HDFS files
 * HTTP responses
 * Input streams
 * Output streams

-KivaKit provides an abstraction that allows easy and consistent access to these resources and others, and it is easy to create new resources.
-Some short examples that use the resource mini-framework API:
+KivaKit provides an abstraction that allows easy and consistent access to these resources and others, and it makes it easy to create new resources.
+Some short examples:

 *Read the lines of a .csv file from a package, reporting progress:*